 If you’re feeling the financial crunch of the holiday season, you’re not alone.
 With record inflation, rising interest rates and fears of a possible recession, a recent survey found that 43% of Canadians plan to spend less this holiday season than last year.
-How can you be money-smart with your holiday spending?

 - Have a shopping budget and stick to it.
 Santa’s Bag is a free app that helps you create an overall spending budget, then a detailed shopping list with dollar limits for each person.